Kodak: World War II

 After the American entry into World War II, Kodak ceased its production of amateur film and began supplying the American war effort at the direction of the War Production Board.
 The company produced film, cameras, microfilm, pontoons, synthetic fibers, RDX, variable-time fuses, and hand grenades for the government.

 Kodak's European subsidiaries continued to operate during the war.
 Kodak AG, the German subsidiary, was transferred to two trustees in 1941 to allow the company to continue operating in the event of war between Germany and the United States.
 The company produced film, fuses, triggers, detonators, and other material.
 Slave labor was employed at Kodak AG's Stuttgart and Berlin-Köpenick plants.
 During the German occupation of France, Kodak-Pathé facilities in Severan and Vincennes were also used to support the German war effort.
 Kodak continued to import goods to the United States purchased from Nazi Germany through neutral nations such as Switzerland.
 This practice was criticized by many American diplomats but defended by others as more beneficial to the American war effort than detrimental.
 Kodak received no penalties during or after the war for collaboration.

+Unlike Germany, in Japan Kodak had already been shut out prior to the war and then banned imports entirely when war broke out with America.

 Manhattan Project

 After a 1943 meeting between Kenneth Mees and Leslie Groves, a team of Kodak scientists joined the Manhattan Project and enriched uranium-235 at Oak Ridge.

 Kodak's experiments with radiation would continue after the war.
 In 1945, a batch of X-ray film that the company processed mysteriously became fogged.
 Julian Webb, who had worked at Oak Ridge, proposed that the film had been exposed to radiation released by nuclear weapons tests.
 The source of the radiation was eventually traced to strawboard packaging from Vincennes, Indiana, which had been irradiated by fallout that had traveled thousands of miles northeast from the Trinity test site.
-After this discovery, Kodak officials became concerned that fallout would contaminate more of their film, and began monitoring atmospheric radiation levels with rainwater collection at Kodak Park.
+After this discovery, Kodak officials became concerned that fallout would contaminate more of its film, and began monitoring atmospheric radiation levels with rainwater collection at Kodak Park.
 In 1951, the United States Atomic Energy Commission (AEC) began providing Kodak with a schedule of nuclear tests in exchange for its silence after the company threatened to sue the federal government for damage caused to film products.
 Kodak was later contracted to create emulsions for radiation tests of fallout from nuclear tests.